 Ans:

 Boundary testing validates a system’s behavior at the boundaries of allowed input values.
 It aims to uncover errors related to boundary conditions, such as off-by-one errors or unexpected behaviors near limits.
-By testing both sides of boundaries (within, just above, just below), we ensure robust handling of edge cases and improve overall system reliability.
+By testing both sides of boundaries (within, just above, just below), robust handling of edge cases is ensured, enhancing overall system reliability.

-26. How do you handle security testing in your test plan?
+26. What approach is taken to handle security testing in a test plan?

 Ans: